bootlin/custom_tests_tool/README.md

 server your sending the job, as long as it actually contains valid rootfs.
   * `notify` is a comma separated list of addresses where the test results will be sent, whatever the status of the job.
-  * `notify_on_incomplete` is a comma separated list of addresses where the test results will be sent if the job ends as `Incomplete`.
-Mostly useful for LAVA admins.

-If you don't specify `notify` or `notify_on_incomplete`, the notifications will be sent to the addresses listed in the `boards.py` file, in a per board basis.
+If you don't specify `notify`, the notifications will be sent to the addresses listed in the `boards.py` file, in a per board basis.
 So be careful if you know that you will send a lot of tests not to flood those people.